It Ain't Over ...

 Ghost card: effectively this means you miss your own turn.
 Any action on the previous card now applies to the next player.

-If a Ghost is played in response to cards assigned from a Joker, the missed turn and cards to pick up are passed to the next person in order of play (not necessarily back to the person who played the Joker).
+If a Ghost is played in response to cards assigned from a Joker, the cards cards to pick up are passed to the next person in order of play (not necessarily back to the person who played the Joker).

 You can play a Ghost on a Ghost, but you cannot Mirror or Block a Ghost.

 Note: Ghost cards may be played at any time.
-But they only have impact when played response to a Ghost, Mirror, Joker, Ace of Spades, 2, or King.
+But they only have impact when played response to another Ghost, Mirror, Joker (pick up only), Ace of Spades, 2, or King.

 M